Inpatient rehab also known as residential rehab, is a rehab where individuals have to check themselves into a 24/7 monitored environment.

 Inpatient rehab is also a safer way to detox from a drug.
 This is due to the 24/7 support from medical professionals and carers.
 There is less of a risk to the individual withdrawing in a controlled environment which inpatient and residential rehab provides.

-The individual will live in the rehab and be involved in a range of programmes and treatments.
-It is very similar to residential rehab.
+The individual will live within the rehab and be involved in a daily range of addiction programmes and treatments such as group therapy, 12 step work or alternatives to the 12 steps and potentially cognitive behavioural therapy.